w2u2u/w2u2u/README.md

 -->

 - I'm a 📚 learner and 📖 enthusiast in ⌨️ coding
-- Love dabbling in various programming languages like 🦀 Rust, 🐭 Go, 💧 Elixir, and ⚡ Zig (also ⭐ Gleam)
+- Love dabbling in various programming languages like 🦀 Rust, 🐭 Go, and 💧 Elixir
 - Mostly been in 👨‍💻 Typescript and 🌐 web tech scene

 ---